Bias in hiring: 5 ways to detect and remove it

 • Sapia.ai helps with anonymous, structured screening, with chat interviews, explainable scoring, and real-time scheduling — your hiring team stays in charge of the decision.

-Why bias in hiring persists (and why it’s fixable)
+Why bias in hiring still persists in 2026 (and why it’s fixable)

 Bias in hiring is rarely the result of ill intent.
-It’s human nature: our brains take shortcuts when we’re busy, tired, or faced with too many CVs.
+In the hiring process, bias often reflects unconscious prejudices or cognitive shortcuts that affect decision-making when we’re busy, tired, or faced with too many CVs.
 Those shortcuts show up as unconscious biases — patterns that affect judgement without conscious awareness — from affinity bias (favouring people like us) to anchoring bias (over-weighting the first piece of information we see).
 Conscious biases and explicit bias also play a role, where individuals are aware of their preferences or prejudices and may act on them intentionally.
-Left unchecked, these biases in hiring lead to poor hiring decisions, narrower teams, and a weaker employer brand.
+Left unchecked, these biases in hiring lead to poor hiring decisions, unfairly favour certain people on irrelevant criteria rather than merit, create homogeneous teams that stifle innovation and problem-solving, and weaken the employer brand for companies.

 The good news: bias in the hiring process is predictable, which means it’s fixable.
-Recognising personal biases is a key step toward reducing both unconscious and conscious biases in hiring.
+Recognising personal biases starts with understanding bias and is a key step toward reducing both unconscious and conscious biases in hiring.
 Put simple structures in place, instrument the funnel, and you’ll protect fairness without slowing down.

-If you want to read more about getting the best of both AI and the human process, download our eBook today.
+If you want to read more about getting the best of both AI and the human process, download our eBook.

-What bias in the hiring process looks like
+What unconscious bias in the hiring process looks like

 Before changing practice, name the common hiring biases you’re designing against.
 Seeing them in plain language makes them easier to spot:

-• Affinity bias and similarity bias — we favour candidates who share our background, schools, or hobbies.
+• Affinity bias and similarity bias — we favour candidates who share our background, schools, or hobbies, such as similar universities or weekend interests.

 • Confirmation bias — we draw conclusions quickly, then interpret candidates’ responses to fit our existing beliefs.

-• Conformity bias — occurs when interviewers align their opinions with the majority or group, rather than making independent judgments.
+• Conformity bias — occurs when interviewers change their views to match the hiring panel’s consensus, rather than making independent judgments.

 • Anchoring bias — the first salary number, school, or employer we notice skews later judgment.

-• Age bias and gender bias/gender biases — assumptions based on age or an applicant’s gender can influence decisions, sometimes even when only a name is seen.
+• Age bias and gender bias/gender biases — assumptions based on age or an applicant’s gender can influence decisions, sometimes even when only a name is seen, and stereotyping means making assumptions about ability based on gender, race, or age.

 • Religious bias or bias based on religious beliefs, and sexual orientation bias — irrelevant factors seep into the evaluation.

 • Disability bias and beauty bias — perceptions of a person’s ability or a single “negative trait” distort reviews.
+The halo effect can also make one standout positive detail, like attending a prestigious university, shape the whole evaluation, while the horn effect does the reverse.
 You can read more on disability inclusion in our eBook.

 • Proximity bias — we favour in-office or familiar faces over remote applicants.